Skip to content

 This is because of oddities in Cloudflare's API design.
 Durable Object namespaces are not resources in the traditional sense because they cannot exist without a Worker.

-Bind the Durable Object to a Worker
+Bind to a Worker

 Instead, you create a Durable Object namespace and then bind it to your Worker: